A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-The preceding discussion carries over when we restrict attention to stable categories.
 The $\i$-category of stable presentable $\i$-categories $\stabprcat$ is a full subcategory of $\prcat$, and the $\Ind$-category sets up a correspondence between $\idemstabcat$ and compactly generated stable $\i$-categories.
 We may also apply $\Ind$ to non-idempotent-complete stable $\i$-categories to obtain a correspondence between $\stabcat$ and compactly generated stable $\i$-categories; however, these two $\i$-categories are rather less closely related, as the full subcategory of compact objects is always idempotent-complete.

 \begin{lemma} $\idemstabcat$ is a reflective subcategory of $\stabcat$, and the localization functor $\Idem\colon\stabcat\to\idemstabcat$ is given by the formula $\Idem(\aC)\simeq\Ind(\aC)^\omega$. \end{lemma}